-The Alexandria Archaeology Museum is a popular tenant organization based on the 3rd floor of the Art Center.
+The Alexandria Archaeology Museum is located on the 3rd floor of the Art Center.

-The City of Alexandria collects and manages the archaeological resources important to the community’s past and shares this knowledge with today’s audiences through the Alexandria Archaeology Museum, part of the Office of Historic Alexandria’s family of facilities.
+Due to its unique Archaeological Protection Code, The City of Alexandria preserves, manages, and interprets the archaeological resources important to the community’s past.
+This knowledge is shared through the Alexandria Archaeology Museum, part of the Office of Historic Alexandria.

-Virginia archaeologists, volunteers and students work with citizens and developers to tell the story of Alexandria’s past.
-Through local preservation laws, archaeologists review all construction in the City so that sites can be excavated in advance of development when necessary to protect important resources.
+Professional archaeologists, volunteers and students work with citizens and developers to tell the story of Alexandria’s past.
+City archaeologists review all proposed construction in the City to assess the likelihood that work will impact significant archaeological resources.
+Sites can then be excavated in advance of development to learn more about the past.

-Changing exhibits display a variety of Alexandria discoveries.
+Changing exhibits display a variety of other discoveries.
 These may include artifacts from prehistoric sites, an 18th century tavern, Civil War sites, or finds from the most recent excavation.
-On most Fridays, visitors will see volunteers working in the archaeology lab, washing, marking or cataloguing artifacts from a recent site, or working with artifacts excavated in Alexandria during the past thirty years.
+Throughout the week, visitors can ask questions of the archaeologists and volunteers working in the public lab.

-The Alexandria Adventure Lessons demonstrate the step-by-step process of archaeology through hands-on group activities using artifacts from the Alexandria Archaeology collection.
-Call the Museum to schedule a lesson for your school class, scout group, birthday party, summer camp, or adult and senior groups.
-(A small fee is charged.)
+Alexandria Adventure Lessons demonstrate the step-by-step process of archaeology through hands-on group activities using artifacts from the Alexandria Archaeology collection.

-Visit the Archaeology Museum’s website to check the calendar, subscribe to eNews, or join the Friends of Alexandria Archaeology for news about lectures, Dig Days, family programs and other special events.
+Visit the Archaeology Museum’s website, subscribe to eNews, follow Alexandria Archaeology on social media, or join the Friends of Alexandria Archaeology for news about upcoming lectures, Dig Days, family programs and other special events.